vision-vivida/Vision_vivida_webpage/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 <hr />

 ### Visit https://vision-vivida.github.io/Vision_vivida_webpage/ to view.